steph-xue/email/README.md

 **Archive**
 - The user can view all of their archived emails
-- Emails can be unarchived by clicking into the email details &nbsp;
+- Emails can be unarchived by viewing the email details and clicking the unarchive button &nbsp;

 ![Archive](/mail/static/mail/images/archive.png?raw=true "Archive")